SIC Ferries: New relief vessel

+The tender for the new 33m max 500 GT relief vessel, designed by MacDuff ship design, went out on 29 January 2026.
+Delivery of the ferry is expected to be between 31 October 2028 and 31 March 2029.
+The full cost of the project is estimated to be £35.1 million.
+There is an option for two additional ferries however that is not being tendered at the moment.

 Papa Stour (cancelled)

 There is also a project involving Coastal Workboats and BK Marine to trial a fully electric ro-ro ferry between West Burrafirth and Papa Stour.
 The cost of project will be roughly £9 million, with £6 million of which funded by the UK Government's Clean Maritime Demonstration Competition.
 This trial is due to last 4 weeks from March 2025, in hope of it taking full time service, where it would take over from the regular vessel, MV Snolda, for the trial period.
 In April 2025, it was announced that the project will no longer take place on the Papa Stour route.
 The island community previously presented their concerns for the project going ahead with little to no consultation.

 Previous Fleet

 The following vessels used to be part of the SIC ferries fleet, information left blank is unknown: